 The content inset particularly emphasizes any floated blocks on the page.

 The other page types don't support banners, but you can create a banner effect on a Regular Page.

 Share buttons allow visitors to share content to their social profiles in one click.
 To learn how to choose which buttons display or to hide them all, visit Adding Share buttons.

 Farro and Haute have special customizable Share buttons for blog posts and product item pages:

-- Use the Share Buttons section of the Style Editor to adjust their size, spacing, color, and style.
+- Use the Share Buttons section of Site Styles to adjust their size, spacing, color, and style.
 Depending on which style you choose, more tweaks will appear to add labels and adjust the button options.

 - Product item share buttons display with the product details, which you can adjust in the Products: Details section.
 Hide the icons for product items by unchecking Show Share Buttons.